 2 ounces orange juice

 Gather the ingredients.

-- Treat yourself to the best buck's fizz by using fresh-squeezed orange juice.
-In the least, try to avoid juices made from concentrates.
-This cocktail relies heavily on the orange juice, so the higher quality that ingredient is, the better your drink will be.
+- Treat yourself to the best Buck's fizz by using fresh-squeezed orange juice.
+At least try to avoid juices made from concentrates.

 - This recipe is a perfect inspiration for all sorts of fruity sparkling wine cocktails.
 It proves that all you need is a little juice.
 Instead of orange, try apple, cranberry, or a combination of fruit juices.
 And, if you go with peach you'll have the famous Bellini.

-- Turn the buck's fizz into a stunning "sunrise" cocktail by adding a little grenadine after the orange juice and before the Champagne.
-It's a brilliant looking cocktail and the wine's bubbles will pick up some of that red color as they float to the top.
+- Turn the Buck's fizz into a stunning tequila sunrise cocktail by adding a little grenadine after the orange juice and before the Champagne.
+This variation is often mistakenly used to differentiate the mimosa and Buck's fizz, and it looks fabulous.

 - It's easy to turn this into a brunch-worthy mocktail.
 Simply skip the wine and pour a nonalcoholic sparkling cider or grape juice instead.

-If you need another reason to enjoy a buck's fizz on a casual morning, the fact that it's a very, very light cocktail should do it!
-Most Champagnes are around 12 percent ABV and that is diluted significantly by all the orange juice.
-On average, this drink has an alcohol content around 4 percent ABV (8 proof).
-It's actually one of the mildest alcoholic beverages you can enjoy.
+If you need another reason to enjoy a Buck's fizz on a casual morning, the fact that it's a relatively light cocktail should do it!
+Most Champagnes are around 12 percent ABV, which is diluted by the orange juice.
+On average, this drink has an alcohol content around 8 percent ABV (16 proof).